Fusion86/LeagueStuff/README.md

 ### Xayah

 Downloads the API documentation (which btw is also accessible with Swagger UI afaik).
 Get password and port with LeagueClientUx's `libcef-cef_parse_url-print`.
-Gives a lot of duplicate content (and it probably misses some stuff).
+It's probably better to just download `https://127.0.0.1:{port}/v3/openapi.json`.

 ## References